 A possible explanation is that it can take several days to get a BAC reading from a blood test and death certificates are usually filed within five days of a fatality.
 States also have different rules about checking for drunk driving in accidents; only about half of the states automatically require checking a driver's BAC after a fatal crash.

 If you have questions about Georgia DUI laws, get the answers in Peachtree City DUI injury attorney Shane Smith's book, I Was Hit By a Drunk Driver: What Do I Do Next?
-Contact the Law Offices of Shane Smith to schedule a free legal consultation.
+Contact Shane Smith Law to schedule a free legal consultation.